mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

-Let's proceed.
+Let’s proceed.
-For simple models such as this, even weaker priors would probably be informative enough.
-Adding terms for other attributes, like industry or some time component will make it more complex and harder to sample.
+For simple models like this, even weaker priors would likely be informative enough.
+Adding extra terms, for example, industry or time components, would increase complexity and make sampling harder.
-In cases where noise is significant and our observations are not providing a clear signal for the model to pick up, encoding knowledge in priors helps the sampler significantly.
+When the data are noisy and the signal is faint, encoding knowledge through priors can help the sampler converge and stabilize inference.

-Sampling from the posterior, we can see the separation in the conversion of opportunities by the pricing is clear.
+Sampling from the posterior, we see that price cleanly separates converted from lost opportunities.
-We can observe the highest posterior density regions and how well it separates the normalized price.
-Other transformations, like zscoring the price by product, presented cleaner regions, but since the performance of the model was identical, having the price presented as it is, was more convenient for the simulations — the focus of the post.
+The highest posterior density regions show how conversion probability shifts with normalized price.
+Alternative transformations, such as z-scoring price by product, produced slightly cleaner regions, but since model performance was identical, keeping the price as-is was more convenient for the simulations — the main focus of this post.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/train_posterior.png" | relative_url }})